Stockport Grammar School: Giving Day

-Extracurricular Activities
+Extracurricular activities

-The school offers over 200 extracurricular activities to its pupils, with the Independent Schools Inspectorate rating the school's extracurricular provision as "outstanding" in 2011.
+In their 2023 inspection, the Independent Schools Inspectorate said "Pupils experience a broad curriculum complemented by an extensive selection of co-curricular activities" and "Co-curricular activities provide opportunities for pupils to learn relaxation techniques for their physical wellness".

 Duke of Edinburgh's Award

 The school is its own Duke of Edinburgh's Award operating authority.
 In 2010, the school issued its 1000th Duke of Edinburgh Award, a milestone which was marked by the visit of Prince Edward, Earl of Wessex.
+Each participant’s programme is tailor-made to reflect the individuals starting point, abilities and interests.

 Model United Nations

 In 1985 SGS represented the USSR at the 40th anniversary Model United Nations conference held at Central Hall, Westminster, to celebrate the first United Nations General Assembly.
 In 1990 the SGS delegation won the best delegation award at The Hague Model United Nations.

 The school has hosted a biennial Model United Nations (MUN) conference since March 2006.
 At 2008's conference, Labour MP and former home secretary David Blunkett was the school's guest speaker.
 At 2012's conference, Senior Liberal Democrat MP, Andrew Stunell was the guest speaker.